Homeland Security Policy

 HLS 420 Enterprise Security 3 Credits

 Students will be provided with complete coverage of computer security in all forms including hardware, network, and software program security.
-Through hands-on labs, students will learn firsthand how enterprise systems can be comprised and how computer professionals can prevent and provide counterattacks for security intrusions.
+Through hands-on labs, students will learn firsthand how enterprise systems can be compromised and how computer professionals can prevent and provide counterattacks for security intrusions.

 HLS 491 Internship in NJ Homeland Security 1-4 Credits